ivan-magda/YaTranslate/README.md

 * The ability to view favorites.
 * Translation from one language to another using Yandex.Translate API.

+**Disclaimer**: Copying the code from the repository and pretending it to be sure would be bad.
+Even looking into it may be an infringement.

 ## Installation
 * In `YandexTranslateApi.java` replace `API_KEY` with your own.